FAQ

 A lot of companies only recruit for internships and full-time jobs in the fall.
 These jobs and internships usually start the following summer or even the next fall.
 As an example, a sophomore should be looking at junior level internships, and so on.
 It's not impossible to get a job off cycle, but you'll make it a lot easier on yourself if you're thinking ahead and ready to apply starting in September.

-We wish every company came to campus, but currently that's just not our reality.
-If the company you want to work for doesn't recruit here, then you'll need to be proactive and creative with your search.
-Make an appointment with a Career Advisor by calling 313-577-4781 so we can help you come up with a strategy to best target your efforts with those companies.
+If the company you want to work for does not recruit here, be proactive and creative with your search.
+Make an appointment with a Career Advisor by calling 313-577-4781.
+We can help you come up with a strategy to best target your efforts with those companies.

 • What should I wear?

 For most employer events business casual is fine.
 Business casual is that happy medium between jeans and a suit.
 Think dress slacks or a skirt.
 A button-down shirt/tie or blouse, and dress shoes.
-You'll want to avoid jeans, leggings, sweats and the like.
+Avoid jeans, leggings and sweats.
 For big events like the Career Fair and especially interviews, business professional is mandatory.
-Business professional is a suit, period.
+Business professional means to wear a suit.